Michaelis105/walmart-labs-coding-challenge/README.md

 `./gradlew check`

 ### Design Overview
 Project not intended for standalone run.
 Ideally, some other service or web application would create instance of TicketService for which to pass a venue instance to it.
+I apologize for the lack of diagrams as I ran out of time to properly document everything.

 ### Further actions
 1. Migrate project to web service.
-2. TODO: List more
+2. Externalize seatHold expiration.
+3. Change TicketService interface to allow for proper exception catching.
+4. Create some UML diagrams or something to illustrate system architecture and workflow.